 2012-11-17: Round 6 (onwards)

-2012-11-17: worked with local councillors on their rounds today, and did the "C" roads (Clevedon Road, Chatham Road, Chesham Road, Cobham Road) using just the leaflets and no survey forms to keep things simple, since a number of other things were going on.
+2012-11-17: worked with local councillors on their rounds today.
+Did the "C" roads (Clevedon Road, Chatham Road, Chesham Road, Cobham Road) using just the leaflets and no survey forms to keep things simple, since a number of other things were going on.
 Usual levels of interest (ie people keen to follow-up), and good numbers of lofts done, or actually in process.
 May well have as many as 10 more done from those four roads today, with luck!

 2012-11-18: Coombe Road and Station Approach (a handful of houses each), and Homersham Road.
 Homersham Road had been systematically visited by an installer firm within the last couple of days it seems, at least at one end.